 - Psychological counseling and providing strategies to cope with learning disabilities may be helpful

 A supporting environment with encouragement and positivity can help cope with stress and social problems.

 Currently, there are no specific methods or guidelines to prevent Triple X Syndrome genetic condition.

 - If there is a family history of the condition, then genetic counseling will help assess risks, before planning for a child

 - Active research is currently being performed to explore the possibilities for treatment and prevention of inherited and acquired genetic disorders

-What is the Prognosis of Trisomy X Syndrome?
+What is the Prognosis of Triple X Syndrome?
 (Outcomes/Resolutions)

-- In a majority of Trisomy X Syndrome cases, the girl child can have a normal quality of life at school, home, and at play
+- In a majority of Triple X Syndrome cases, the girl child can have a normal quality of life at school, home, and at play

-Additional and Relevant Useful Information for Trisomy X Syndrome:
+Additional and Relevant Useful Information for Triple X Syndrome: